Place du Général-de-Gaulle (Lille): Name origins

-In September 1944, after the liberation of Lille, the square was renamed in honor of Charles de Gaulle, who was born in the commune in 1890, and became known as "Place du Général-de-Gaulle".
+In September 1944, after the liberation of Lille, the square was renamed in honor of Charles de Gaulle, who was born in the commune in 1890, and became known as the "Place du Général-de-Gaulle".

-From the middle of the 14th century onwards, the square was known as "Place du Marché", then "Grand'Place" and even "Grande-Place" since the erection of the Bourse du Commerce in 1652, names that are still attributed to the square.
-In the past, the square was known as "Place d'Armes".
-The square is also commonly known as "Place de la Déesse".
+From the middle of the 14th century onwards, the square was known as the "Place du Marché", then "Grand'Place" and even "Grande-Place" since the erection of the Bourse du Commerce in 1652, names that are still attributed to the square.
+In the past, the square was known as the "Place d'Armes".
+The square is also commonly known as the "Place de la Déesse".

-Based on the foundation act of the Saint-Pierre collegiate church, historians have long believed that the square dates back to the origins of the commune.
+Based on the foundation act of the Collegiate Church of Saint-Pierre, historians have long believed that the square dates back to the origins of the commune.
 It was identified with the Forum, cited in 1066, but archaeological digs have shown that this was not the case.
 Rather, the notion of a forum refers to the fact that the district was inhabited by the most affluent and bourgeois families, extending over the present-day Rue de la Grande-Chaussée, Rue des Chats-Bossus, Rue de la Clef, and Rue des Arts.
-It is therefore impossible to identify the grand-place with the forum of the 12th century.
+It is therefore impossible to identify the Grand-Place with the forum of the 12th century.

-The grand-place is registered as "LR10" among Lille's "îlots regroupés pour l'information statistique" (IRIS), as established by Insee in 1999.
+The Grand-Place is registered as "LR10" among Lille's "îlots regroupés pour l'information statistique" (IRIS), as established by Insee in 1999.